David Zuckerman (politician): Lieutenant governor

-In 2016, Zuckerman ran for lieutenant governor as a Progressive candidate and received Bernie Sanders' endorsement before the August 9 primary.Heintz, Paul (2016).
-"In Race for LG, Sanders Endorses Zuckerman, Dean Backs Smith" Zuckerman was reelected in 2018, defeating Republican Donald H. Turner by a margin of 57% to 39%.
+In 2016, Zuckerman ran for lieutenant governor as a Progressive candidate, earning the endorsement of Bernie Sanders before the August 9 primary.
+He ran unopposed in the Progressive primary, while simultaneously defeating Vermont House Speaker Shap Smith and Representative Kesha Ram to win the Democratic nomination, and went on to defeat Republican Randy Brock in the general election.
+Zuckerman was reelected in 2018, defeating Republican Donald H. Turner by a margin of 57% to 39%.

 Zuckerman opted not to seek reelection for a third term in 2020, instead running against Republican incumbent governor Phil Scott.
-He ran with the support of both the Progressive and Democratic Parties, but lost to incumbent governor Phil Scott by a margin of 68% to 27% in the 2020 general election.
+He ran with the support of both the Progressive Party and the Democratic Party, but lost to incumbent governor Phil Scott by a margin of 68% to 27% in the 2020 general election.

 When Lieutenant Governor Molly Gray opted not to run for reelection in order to run in the Democratic primary for Vermont's open U.S. House seat, Zuckerman announced a third campaign for lieutenant governor in 2022.
 He won the Democratic primary and the general election in 2022, defeating Republican nominee Joe Benning by a margin of 54% to 43% and becoming only the second person in Vermont history to be elected to serve non-consecutive terms as lieutenant governor.
-The other being Paul Brigham.
+The other is Paul Brigham.